 Based on information regarding property sales within the County, the School District believes that \$146,146 per acre for site acquisition at all school levels is a reasonable estimate.
-As for site development, the School District estimates the cost to be approximately \$408,624 per acre (the site development cost was taken from the School Facilities Needs Analysis prepared in 2013 and adjusted by the annual change in the construction cost index as published by Marshall & Swift).
+As for site development, the School District estimates the cost to be approximately \$413,527 per acre at all school levels (the site development cost was taken from the School Facilities Needs Analysis prepared in 2014 and adjusted by the annual change in the construction cost index as published by Marshall & Swift).
 Table 12 lists the total estimated site acquisition costs and site development costs of the School District in accordance with Section 65995.5(h).

-Table 12 Site Acquisition and Site Development Costs of Future School Facilities (2014\$)
+Table 12 Site Acquisition and Site Development Costs of Future School Facilities (2015\$)

-one requisition and one bevelopment costs of ratare concert dennies (2014) School Level Site Acquisition Cost [1] Site Development Cost [1] Total Site Cost K-8 School \$2,323,721 \$6,497,122 \$8,820,843 [1] The site acquisition and site development costs are equal to the per acre costs listed above multiplied by the number of acres, as listed in Table 11.
+School Level Site Acquisition Cost [1] Site Development Cost [1] Total Site Cost K-8 School \$2,323,721 \$6,575,079 \$8,898,800 [1] The cite acquisition and cite development costs are equal to the per zero costs listed above c.

-c.
 School Facilities Needed